Rosoe/Webpage-to-Markdown-Downloader/README.md

 # 📥 Webpage to Markdown Downloader

 Hey there!
-This is a super handy browser extension that lets you grab any webpage and save it as a clean markdown file.
+This is a super handy userscript (a kind of browser extension) that lets you grab any webpage and save it as a clean markdown file.
 Perfect for when you want to save articles for offline reading, create documentation, or just keep a tidy collection of web content.

 ## ✨ Features